Most common mistakes

 - Accepting nodding heads and people saying yes as confirmation that they agree with what you’re saying.

-- Choosing the ‘fly in, fly out’ meeting option and — even worse — leaving thinking that someone on the ground will run with whatever project/activity you are flogging — this does not happen.
+- Choosing the ‘fly in, fly out’ meeting option and — even worse — leaving thinking that someone on the ground will run with whatever project/activity you are doing— this does not happen.

 - Expecting a decision right there and then.